 One of the most common themes from the interviews and community forums was the extent to which the heath system in DC was often fragmented and challenging to navigate.
-Interviewees and forum participants noted this especially for PAC services and the management of those with chronic or complex conditions, particularly after an acute episode of service.
+Interviewees and forum

 Hospitals and other PAC settings have made great strides with respect to care transitions and are implementing or taking steps to implement evidence-based programs that have and will likely continue to enhance discharge and care planning processes (e.g., detailed care plans, coaches/navigators, behavioral health specialists, etc.), improve primary care and specialty care follow-up (e.g., enhanced primary care follow-up, home-visits, telehealth, etc.), facilitate better communication between patients and clinicians regarding medication and other aspects of treatment (e.g., Re-Engineered Discharge (RED) Initiative, online patient portal, peer-to-peer counselors, navigators, etc.), avoid unnecessary visits to the emergency department after discharge (e.g., after-hours nurse call lines, nurse practitioner coverage/triage in nursing home settings, enhanced protocols for ambulance/EMS transfers, etc.), and allow patients to better anticipate and manage possible complications during the transition process (e.g., identification of red flags, detailed care plans, telehealth, etc.).